 If you use alcohol, stop.

 Your medicines may need to be changed.
-Do not stop taking any medicine before talking to your health care provider.
+Do not stop taking any medicine before talking to your provider.

 Replacing a vitamin or making other changes in your diet may help.
-If you have low levels of B12 or other vitamins, your doctor may recommend supplements or injections.
+If you have low levels of B12 or other vitamins, your provider may recommend supplements or injections.

 You may need surgery to remove pressure from a nerve.

 You may have therapy to learn exercises to improve muscle strength and control.
 Wheelchairs, braces, and splints may improve movement or the ability to use an arm or leg that has nerve damage.

 SETTING UP YOUR HOME

 Safety is very important for people with nerve damage.
-Nerve damage can increase the risk of falls and other injuries.
+Nerve damage can increase the risk for falls and other injuries.
+To stay safe: